venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/components/kernel/dpl/TaskP.md

 - On R5F, and M4F, make sure memory provided as stack is 32b aligned and size is also multiple of 32b
 - Stack and stack size MUST be provided by application and is not allocated internally
 \endif
+- TaskP_loadResetAll() needs to be called in the application.
+If load counters are not reset, the accumulated load counters can lead to filtered and less steady CPU load values.

 ## Example Usage

 Include the below file to access the APIs,